Pennsylvania is now a sports betting state.

 - The Meadows Casino

 - Live!
 Hotel & Casino

 Nine of those PA casinos are all either operational or conditionally approved to offer both retail and online sports betting.

-Seven operators have opened properties.
+Eleven operators have opened properties.
 Parx Casino also opened betting at two off-track betting parlors, South Philadelphia Race and Sportsbook and The Oaks Race and Sportsbook.

 - Hollywood Casino

 - Harrah’s Philadelphia

 - Rivers Casino